4 Searching the Literature

 - Regional databases: LILACS for Latin America, African Index Medicus, Western Pacific Region Index Medicus

 One of the practical headaches of systematic searching is that each database uses slightly different syntax.
-A search string that works perfectly in PubMed will fail in Embase.
+A search string that works perfectly in PubMed might fail in Embase.

 Supplemental Searches